lmfao415/Matplotlib-challenge/README.md

 # Matplotlib Analysis

 This repository features Python analysis using the Matplotlib and Pandas libraries to visualize data in various plots.
 Sample data is taken from the [Mouse_metadata](https://github.com/lmfao415/Matplotlib-challenge/blob/main/data/Mouse_metadata.csv) and [Study_results](https://github.com/lmfao415/Matplotlib-challenge/blob/main/data/Study_results.csv) CSV files and focuses on the treatment of cancer tumors in mice using different drug regiments.
+Complete analysis can be found in the [pymaceuticals_final](https://github.com/lmfao415/Matplotlib-challenge/blob/main/pymaceuticals_final.ipynb) Jupyter Notebook.

 For example, here is a correlation plot showing the relationship between Tumor Volume and Mouse Weight:
 ![sample](https://github.com/lmfao415/Matplotlib-challenge/blob/main/data/Screenshot%202021-04-11%20153234.png?raw=true)